MsPASS Components#

 The MsPASS Client#

 Because the MsPASS framework depends upon three “services” a starting point for all MsPASS workflows is to set up the clients that the workflow will need to run.
 We simplify that process by defining a MsPASS client that is best thought of as a container holding clients needed to operate MsPASS.
-As a result almost all MsPASS workflow examples you will will see in this manual and in the tutorials begin with some variation of this incantation:
+As a result almost all MsPASS workflow examples you will see in this manual and in the tutorials begin with some variation of this incantation:

 from mspasspy.client import Client